Loren Gold: The Who

-In July 2012, the Who announced Gold as keyboardist / backing vocalist on their 2012–2013 35-date Quadrophenia and More tour, where they played their album Quadrophenia in its entirety.
+In July 2012, the Who announced Gold as a keyboardist and backing vocalist on their 2012–2013 tour, where they played their album Quadrophenia in its entirety.
 The tour continued in the summer of 2013 with performances throughout Europe, concluding with a performance at Wembley Arena in London.
 Between the two legs of the tour, Gold performed at 12-12-12: The Concert for Sandy Relief – a benefit concert that took place on December 12, 2012, at Madison Square Garden in New York City.
 In addition to the Who, performers included Paul McCartney, the Rolling Stones, Billy Joel, Bruce Springsteen, and Roger Waters.
 It was the most widely distributed live musical event in history, accessible to nearly two billion people worldwide on television, radio and the Internet.

-Prior to joining the band, Gold worked with the Who on their 2010 Super Bowl Halftime performance, helping edit and organize the arrangement of the performance.
+Prior to joining, Gold worked with the Who on their 2010 Super Bowl Halftime performance, helping edit and organize the arrangement of the performance.

 Between performances with Roger Daltrey and the Who, Gold traveled to Japan and performed with veteran Tsuyoshi Nagabuchi.
 The tour, entitled "Arena Tour 2014 All Time Best," celebrated a career that has spanned over 30 years.
 Performances included the legendary Nippon Budokan in Tokyo and Yokohama arena.
 A live DVD was released following the tour.
 A final concert was added in 2015 at Mt Fuji, with 100,000 people in attendance.